MephistoDemon/mysterion/CODE_OF_CONDUCT.md

 When disagreements happen:
 - Try discussing it and understanding why opinions differ and how to achieve the best solution without conflicts
 - Consider asking opinions of contributors outside of the discussion by tagging them
-- Try referencing topics (articles/documentations) which explains your arguments
+- Try referencing topics (articles/documentations) which explain your arguments

-### Reviewing PR
+### Reviewing PRs

-When reviewing PR, focus on the coding values first.
+When reviewing a PR, focus on the coding values first.
 It would be good if you could review functionality/business logic first.
 A good start could be making sure that the presented implementation is acceptable or can be improved, followed by reviewing tests that freeze the solution, and only after that commenting on code style and readability improvements.